fuzzylogicxx/fuzzylogic/posts/blockquotes-in-screen-readers.md

 ```
 ---

+He avoids the `cite` _attribute_ completely because it creates noise in JAWS, and recommends against using `figure` with `figcaption` because it results in unnecessarily verbose and duplicate announcements.

-He goes on to mention that the `footer` is used simply a styling hook, since in the context of a `main` it is not a landmark and is strictly presentational.
+In his chosen approach the `footer` is used mainly as a sensible styling hook, since in the context of a `main` (as opposed to as a direct child of `body`) it is not regarded a landmark and is strictly presentational.
 The `cite` element has semantic intent – it’s [the element for marking up the title of a cited creative work](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/cite) – even if those semantics are not always exposed to users.

-He avoids the `cite` _attribute_ completely because it creates noise in JAWS, and recommends against using `figure` with `figcaption` because it results in unnecessarily verbose and duplicate announcements.

 So there’s an action for my team at work, because our blockquote component currently uses `figure` and `figcaption`.
 Perhaps at the time of build we took advice from one of the MDN or W3C pages which Adrian has now shown weren’t ideal.